zac7777/Entropy/Entropy/Core Concepts/Combat.md

 - Challenges: these are often spells or special moves, they sometimes deal damage or have special effects and target only one creature within a given range unless specified otherwise.
 These have avoidance types and minimums, describing the modifier the target should add to their d10 roll then if they roll below the minimum they will fail the challenge and the move will hit as described.

 - Statuses: these apply lasting effects to creatures or objects ranging from next use to for several turns.

+- Utilities: this includes any other kind of move such as walking or equipping a weapon, these often require no rolls or calculations, and are necessary to a rounded action list

 ## Awareness